MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ## Device management and modeling layer

-Different types of devices, using different protocols, connectivity, data ingestion frequencies and communication patterns can be connected to an IoT Solution and an IoT Solution can connect to many devices and gateways at the same time.
-The IoT Solution must be capable of managing which devices and gateways are connected and how they're configured.
+Different types of devices, using different protocols, connectivity, data ingestion frequencies and communication patterns can be connected to an IoT solution and an IoT solution can connect to many devices and gateways at the same time.
+The IoT solution must be capable of managing which devices and gateways are connected and how they're configured.

-Besides the physical connection and configuration of the devices and gateways, the data captured and ingested by the devices and gateways must be understood by the IoT Solution and therefore needs to be transferred and contextualized.
+Besides the physical connection and configuration of the devices and gateways, the data captured and ingested by the devices and gateways must be understood by the IoT solution and therefore needs to be transferred and contextualized.

 ### Device provisioning

-- Use DPS to set up a connection to the cloud gateway, during provisioning, when the connection isn't available anymore or during reboot of the device.
+- Use DPS to set up a connection to the IoT hub during provisioning, when the connection isn't available anymore or during reboot of the device.

 - Consider using DPS to allocate devices to IoT Hubs in different regions based on the latency.

-- Use the evenly weighted distribution policy of DPS to adjust the weight for provisioning, based on the use cases of the IoT Solution.
+- Use the evenly weighted distribution policy of DPS to adjust the weight for provisioning, based on the use cases of the IoT solution.

-- Consider provisioning devices not all at once but over a period of time (distributed or in smaller batches) to the IoT Solution to balance the load and quota of DPS.
+- Consider provisioning devices not all at once but over a period of time (distributed or in smaller batches) to the IoT solution to balance the load and quota of DPS.
 Account for maximum connections and device registrations, including latency and retries.

 - When onboarding in batches, plan for the batches and overall migration timeline.